A study on the plasticity of neural networks: A possible account for the generalisation gap: Two Phases of Learning

 One plausible hypothesis for the occurrence of the generalisation gap stems from the flat versus sharp minima view on generalisation \cite{hochreiter1997flat}.
 Precisely, local minima which exhibit low curvature, and wide basins of attraction generalise better than sharp ones.
 This could be motivated from an information theoretic perspective: flat minima require less precision to be described (the minimum description length argument made by \cite{hochreiter1997flat}); or by thinking about the stability around that point: flat minima are affected less by perturbations in the inputs.
 Although there is no formal definition for flatness, previous works proposed quantities such as the largest eigenvalue of the Hessian \cite{keskar2017on}, or the local entropy \cite{chaudhari2019entropy} to gauge it.

 If optimisation were to follow the gradient flow (the infinitesimally precise path determined by the gradient), then the minimum it converges to would be determined by the initial random initialisation.
 In practice optimisation diverges from that path.
 This is due to the noise induced by the randomness in the mini-batch approximation of the loss function, and by the amplitude of the update step.
-As a consequence the training dynamics allegedly traverse two phases.\razp{We need to be consistent if these are stages or phases :).
-Maybe lets stick to phase, as stage we could refer to pretraining and finetuning.} In the early \textit{exploration} phase, the parameters ``bounce'' form the vicinity of a critical point to another until they land in the basin of attraction of a minimum that is wide enough to trap the optimisation.\razp{I think anyone will undertand what you wrote, but for correction sake.
-Is not the critical point that is wide, but its basin of attraction.
-And technically is not the model that is trapped, but the training dynamics get trapped, or basically the dynamics of the gradient flow. }\razp{I believe this sentence with this is due to the noise should come before enumarting the stages.
-I think saying something like this hypothesis builds on the fact training dynamics do not follow exactly the gradient flow due to the inherent noise coming from the discretisation over time of the flow, but also from the random samplng of data.
-I think big part of the error comes from this discretization process.
-Basically gradient flow is a continuous time dynamical system, while SGD a discrete version of it, where you take these steps.
-But I'm also worried that people might not be familiar with these things.
-Maybe saying something like fixed steps that the agent takes}\tudor{detailed this before talking about 2 phases} This also implies that larger learning rates used in the initial stage of training are important for generalisation, which is consistent with findings reported in the literature (e.g. \cite{li2019towards}).
+As a consequence the training dynamics allegedly traverse two phases.
+In the early \textit{exploration} phase, the parameters ``bounce'' form the vicinity of a critical point to another until they land in the basin of attraction of a minimum that is wide enough to trap the optimisation.

-Once the parameters get stuck in the basin of attraction of some minumum, training goes into a \textit{refinement} phase, \razp{I've made up the name of the phases.
-Not sure if refinement is the right word.
-It sounds good to me, but happy for alternatives} where parameters converge to the said critical point.
+Once the parameters get stuck in the basin of attraction of some minumum, training goes into a \textit{refinement} phase, where parameters converge to the said critical point.
 In this phase optimisation follows the gradient flow.

 Several works bring supporting evidence for the \emph{two phases of learning} hypothesis. \cite{achille2018critical} also identifies two phases by analysing the information stored in the weights.
 Their observations are consistent with the sharp versus flat minima view as the the Fisher Information Matrix used to measure connectivity is also indicative about curvature. \cite{golatkar2019time} reveal that regularisation has an impact only in the initial phase, while \cite{gur2018gradient} show that after an early regime gradients reside in a small subspace that remains constant during training.
 More relevant works are mention in Section~\ref{sec:twophase_literature}.